 Why water is important for hair cleansing?

 Water gives your hair its extension capacity, diameter, consistency, i.e. the fact that it is soft, dry, brittle... but water also plays an essential role in strengthening your hair!
 If the hydrolipidic film is damaged, the cuticle will also be damaged: the scales rise, the hair becomes porous, it absorbs liquids but is no longer able to retain them!
 Day after day, water quickly escapes from the hair fibre.
 The hair grows even more fragile and becomes drier.
+Abused and dried-out, hair scales lose their structure and open up, exposing the keratin that slowly deteriorates.
 That’s what happens when hair heaters are misused.
 Be sure to take note of our advice to avoid this.

-Fight the bad heat effects on hair with a thermo-protective ritual
+Fight the bad heat effects on hair with a thermo-protective and repairing ritual

-Always apply a heat-protective treatment to limit the negative impact of heat on the hair fibre.
-These treatments allow you to enjoy a specific temperature while preserving the moisture in the hair's core.
-They nourish the fibre, avoid damaging the hair, splits or a dull appearance.
-Overall facilitating the hairstyling.
+Rule number 2: ALWAYS apply a thermo-protective treatment to limit the negative impact of heat on the hair fibre.
+These treatments allow you to use a certain amount of heat while preserving the hydration at the heart of the hair.
+It nourishes the fibre and prevents damage to the hair, split ends or a dull appearance.

-Use PHYTOKÉRATINE Extreme Exceptional Cream from PHYTO Paris every time you use the hairdryer or curling iron: apply it to damp hair before brushing or to dry hair before curling or straightening.
+To be used as much as needed, every time you use a blow dryer or iron, use PHYTO Paris brand PHYTOKÉRATINE Thermo-Protective Repair Spray: apply it to damp hair before blow-drying, or to dry hair before curling or straightening.

 When to use heating tools on hair?